 Put on your jacket and gloves and enjoy a stroll out in nature.
 Take a walk through the local park and feel Nature’s dormant energy around you.
-Recognize that we too are a part of Nature and are a part of its seasonal cycles.
+Recognize that we, too, are a part of Nature, including its seasonal cycles.
 Embrace the cold by building a snowman, making snow angels, going snowboarding, or ice skating.

-Where I live in Idaho we have a botanical garden, a 14-acre garden that they decorate with over 400,000 energy-efficient lights.
-Depending on the day Santa or carolers might be there.
+Where I live in Idaho, we have a botanical garden, a 14-acre garden decorated with over 400,000 energy-efficient lights.
+Depending on the day, Santa or carolers might be there.
 They also serve hot chocolate and have a train display.
 Maybe you have something similar in your area!

 Yule Tree Picnic

-Place blankets and pillows in front of your holiday tree and turn off all the lights, except for the lights on the tree.
+Place blankets and pillows in front of your holiday tree and turn off all the lights except the ones on the tree.
 Enjoy that beautiful glow with friends and family.
 Eat delicious food or treats!
 Remember to get lots of beautiful photos to cherish later.

-When we were young, my little sister and I would get up early in the morning on the weekends and eat cinnamon Pop-Tarts in front of our holiday tree.
+When we were young, my little sister and I would get up early on the weekends and eat cinnamon Pop-Tarts in front of our Yule tree.
 We’d talk about the angel on top protecting our home, enjoy the beautiful glow of the lights, and giggle beneath the tree.
 It’s a memory I will always cherish.

 Grimoire, Wiccan Book of Shadows, and Spiritual Journal